Yervoy (Ipilimumab) and Mesothelioma

-What is Yervoy (Ipilimumab)?
+What Is Yervoy (Ipilimumab)?

 Also known as ipilimumab, Yervoy is a type of immunotherapy.
 This cancer treatment option enhances the body’s immune system so that it can better fight off disease.
 This medication was initially used to treat metastatic melanoma, a type of skin cancer.
 Recently, however, the drug was used to fight pleural mesothelioma, a cancer that affects the lining of the lungs.
 Yervoy can be used in conjunction with other cancer medications and treatments, such as the immunotherapy drug Opdivo, also known as nivolumab.